Happy Hour

 Overview

 For this project, I wanted to create a news publication platform that focused on positive, uplifting news.
-The world isn't all bad, and we could sure put in more effort to lift up stories that also show goodness.
-So, this is Happy Hour - my response to an issue of my choosing for a user experience and interface design course.
+So, this is Happy Hour - my response to an issue of my choosing for a User Experience and Interface Design course.

 Product validation